Jebin123Rufus/Red-Teaming-Writeups/THM-Hard/EL-Bandito.md

 At this stage, the focus shifted toward analyzing the authentication workflow and interacting with the discovered endpoints to identify potential vulnerabilities or logic flaws.

+## Further Enumeration

+Despite identifying multiple endpoints and an exposed sign-in interface, further manual testing and walkthrough analysis of the web application on port 80 did not immediately reveal any exploitable vulnerabilities or useful information.

+The discovered functionality appeared intentionally minimal, and the exposed endpoints largely resulted in redirects, restricted methods, or dead ends during initial testing.

+At this stage, the attack surface on port 80 appeared exhausted for the moment.

+To continue the assessment, attention shifted toward another exposed service running on port `8080`, which became the next target for enumeration and analysis.